 Tsara Camp’s tented rooms are set on concrete foundations around the central area and each has an en-suite, open-air bucket shower and basin.
 They are simply but charmingly decorated with local handicrafts and have either twin or double beds.
 The four loos are shared by the whole camp.

-Meals are taken in the covered central area, which also has a bar stocking an impressive array of ’rhums arrangés’, flavoured rum, a Madagascan specialty.
+Meals are taken in the covered central area, which also has a bar stocking an impressive array of ’rhums arrangés’, flavored rum, a Madagascan specialty.

 Accommodation is provided in 15 tents, each tent has two simple beds or a double one, bedside-table and possibility to hang up clothes.
 Hot water is provided every morning in a wash-basin next to your tent.
 Behind each tent is a small private bathroom with an outside shower and chemical toilet.
 Lighting is provided by storm lanterns and candles.